Best Off-Road SUV Deals — May 2026

 - Non-4xe Wranglers: no subvented APR; 6.9% is market rate

-- Rubicon 4xe lease is the strongest deal in the segment if you drive under 12,000 miles per year and can use a PHEV's 21-mile electric range meaningfully
+- The Rubicon 4xe lease is the strongest deal in the segment if you drive under 12,000 miles a year and can actually use a PHEV's 21-mile electric range

-Combine-ability: The class="relative z-10",500 Rubicon dealer cash cannot be combined with the 4xe lease programs.
+Combine-ability: the class="relative z-10",500 Rubicon dealer cash can't be combined with the 4xe lease programs.

 How to use these numbers

-Month-end vs. now: These programs expire May 31.
-With off-road SUVs, month-end leverage is limited because dealers don't have deep stock.
-The Bronco's Memorial Day cash is available now — don't wait for a better deal that won't come.
+Month-end vs now: these expire May 31, and with off-road SUVs the month-end leverage is limited because dealers don't carry deep stock.
+The Bronco's Memorial Day cash is available now — I wouldn't wait for a better deal that isn't coming.

-For full comparisons of the vehicles in this segment, see Ford Bronco vs Toyota 4Runner and Ford Bronco vs Jeep Wrangler.
+For the full matchups, see Ford Bronco vs Toyota 4Runner and Ford Bronco vs Jeep Wrangler.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.